danieloluwadare/antaeus/README.md

 # Algorithm For Processing Invoice

-### InvoiceBatchServiceImpl Service
+### BatchService Interface
-* This service implements the BatchService interface it helps to fetch the invoice in batches.
+- This interface defines the method used to help to fetch invoices in batches.
+  - InvoiceBatchServiceImpl
   * nextBatchExist() methods checks if the there is any available batch of invoice to be fetched.
   * getNextBatch() This fetches the invoices with the limit passed into its constructor
-  * setTotalNumberOfRecords(totalNumberOfRecords) This allows the calling method to set the totalNumber of records available
+  * setTotalNumberOfRecords(totalNumberOfRecords) This allows the calling method to set the totalNumber of records available which is used by the service to calculate the if there are more batches to be fetched

 ### Billing Service